 "I couldn’t have made this album without you!
 This process has introduced me to new work & I’m so grateful for that."

-To summarize, we applaud Charli XCX for channelling her struggles and visions into a raw and relatable project that is sonically fun and enjoyable, and lyrically moving and vulnerable.
+To summarize, we applaud Charli XCX for channeling her struggles and visions into a raw and relatable project that is sonically fun and enjoyable, and lyrically moving and vulnerable.
 As an empowered female, she is not afraid to play with new tools and transform her weaknesses into something powerful.
 She openly addresses her sexuality and mental health issues, setting an example for unafraid women of the 21st century.
-Finally, Charli XCX convinced one of the most powerful labels of the musical word, Warner, to give her a wild card to spontaneously write, record, and produce an entire album.
+Finally, Charli XCX convinced one of the most powerful labels of the musical world, Warner, to give her a wild card to spontaneously write, record, and produce an entire album.
 If this is not empowerment - what is?